The Snowy Day

 Parents Need to Know

-Parents need to know that bright color cut-outs and lively language complement each other to create a story that is both soothing and exciting.
+Parents need to know that The Snowy Day follows a boy discovering the pleasures of new-fallen snow.
+Bright color cut-outs and lively language complement each other to create a story that's both soothing and exciting.

 What's the story?